From bondage to citizenship: African American and Indian lower caste mobilisation

 Narendra Subramanian is Professor of Political Science at McGill University and Visiting Scholar at the Hertie School.
 He studies the politics of nationalism, ethnicity, religion, gender, and race in a comparative perspective, focusing primarily on India.
 He is currently engaged in a project comparing the effects of political rights on the socio-economic status of two historically bonded groups, titled From Bondage to Citizenship: The Enfranchisement and Advancement of Dalits and African-Americans.

-Clara Weinhardt is a Lecturer in International Relations at the Hertie School of Governance and a Non-Resident Fellow at the Global Public Policy Institute (GPPi).
+Clara Weinhardt is a Lecturer in International Relations at the Hertie School and a Non-Resident Fellow at the Global Public Policy Institute (GPPi).
 Her research focuses on global governance and international negotiations, with a focus on North-South relations in trade.